Smoking and Running Don’t Mix: Replace Smoking with Running

 Stop smoking, start running!

 Smoking quickly turns into an addiction that accompanies you in your everyday life.
 Oftentimes, smoking turns into a social event, too – a quick break with your colleagues and a cigarette in your hand, or the one that accompanies your after-work drink.
 Plus, many cigarettes are lit to relieve stress.
 Still, “quit smoking” and “more exercise” are found on many to do lists.
 Why not both?
-According to a study conducted by the University of West Virginia, sports can help you quit smoking!
+According to a study, sports can help you quit smoking!
 People who stuck to a fitness routine were less likely to relapse when trying to stop smoking than those who weren’t active.
 Regular physical activity improves your mood and is relaxing.
+Just 10 minutes of exercise helps withdrawal systems from quitting smoking.